 However, the most unusual thing about Kiruna is that it’s currently being moved some 3km to the east.
 Right beside the world’s largest underground iron ore mine, Kiruna is at risk of falling into the void below, so the entire city is being demolished and should be rebuilt in its new location by 2035.
 Even the church is being dismantled and carefully reassembled in the new town.

 For many people the big reason for visiting Kiruna is to see the northern lights.
 The city is far enough north to offer frequent light shows, and it also has a good airport, making it quick and easy to reach from Stockholm.
-To really see the northern lights, though, you’ll need to leave Kiruna behind and explore the nearby countryside – either on a husky tour like this one, or under your own steam.

 How to get to Kiruna